YassinEldeeb/fire-framework/README.md

 In addition to examining how to optimize your tax setup, another key principle I advocate for is living below your means, regardless of your income.
 Whether you're earning $10,000, $40,000 or $200,000 annually, the concept of avoiding lifestyle inflation is crucial.
 It's tempting to increase your spending as your income grows, but resisting this urge can lead to greater financial freedom and security.
 Also, note that downgrading your lifestyle is much more difficult than upgrading it.

-Consider this: aim to live on a basic budget as an individual, say $1,000 per month, covering essentials like a modest living space and home-cooked meals.
+Consider this: aim to live on a basic budget as an individual, covering essentials like a modest living space and home-cooked meals.
 This approach isn't just about saving money; it's about prioritizing your health and wellbeing over material possessions.
 Remember, buying things often provides only temporary happiness.
 True, lasting contentment often comes from the freedom to pursue hobbies, spend time with family, and work on passion projects.

 And let's talk about the common saying, *'Money doesn't buy happiness.'* While there's some truth to this, people that say this likely have never been in poverty, financial stress and insecurity can significantly hinder happiness.
 The peace of mind that comes from having a financial cushion cannot be underestimated.